conan-io/docs/tutorial/creating_packages/test_conan_packages.rst

     https://conanv2beta.jfrog.io/artifactory/api/conan/conan --index 0``

-In all the previous sections of the tutorial we used the *test_package*.
-It was invoked automatically at the end of the ``conan create`` command after building our package as a test that our package can be consumed correctly.
-Let's see the *test_package* more in detail in this section:.
+In all the previous sections of the tutorial, we used the *test_package*.
+It was invoked automatically at the end of the ``conan create`` command after building our package verifying that the package is created correctly.
+Let’s explain the *test_package* in more detail in this section:

 Please, first clone the sources to recreate this project.
 You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ on GitHub: